wout/svg.onchain.js/README.md

 ```

 That's 98 bytes instead of 406, or roughly 75% less code.
 And the difference is
 only going to get bigger the more objects you add.
+Of course, this library takes
+up 362 bytes as well, but that's quickly compensated after adding a few more
+objects.

 ## Usage
 Create a canvas of 100x100 px: